AgileHardware/Trellis-MIDI-Sequencer/readme.md

 ## Pitch

 The third potentiometer sets the octave to use / the pitch.
-This does not affect the Drum channel.
+This does not affect the drum channel.
 It goes from C2 (midi notes 36 - 48) to C6 (midi notes 108 - 120).

 ## Instruments